Now offering Teletherapy!

 Remember that there are no wrong reasons to seek relationship counseling.
 Counselors can help you become a better communicator, develop strong relationship skills, and improve your family’s happiness.
 It is therefore important to acknowledge problems early and seek therapy as soon as possible.
 Problems with relationships are not limited to romantic ones, even though that’s the most popular reason people consult for relationship therapy.

-Deciding if family therapy is right for your family can be a big decision.
-While it may feel initially like admitting defeat or failure, in reality choosing family counseling can be a big step forward.
-Think of family counseling as adding some tools to your family’s relationship toolbox.
+Entering into family therapy is not admitting defeat or failure, but rather a big step forward in creating a healthy family unit.
+Think of family counseling as adding tools to your family’s relationship toolbox.
 You can learn new ways to communicate, to work through problems, to discipline and to relate to one another.

 If your family is experiencing one or more of these symptoms, it may be time to consider engaging the services of a qualified professional marriage and family therapist.

-- Family members have difficulty functioning in their normal capacity.
-Do you feel an “energy drain” in your family?
-Things that used to be routine and normal are now burdensome?
+- Family members have difficulty functioning in their normal capacity because there is an “energy drain” with routine practices becoming burdensome.

-- Family members tend to have extreme emotional reactions.
-Do members of your family exhibit excessive anger, fear, sadness, depression or other emotional reactions?
+- Family members tend to have extreme emotional reactions such as excessive anger, fear, sadness, or depression.

 Children deal with school stress, bullying, friend drama, grief, and many transitions throughout childhood.
 Sometimes children are embarrassed or scared to tell mom or dad that something is wrong, and other times parents are unsure if a problem is fleeting or something more serious.
 There is lots of help for kids of all ages and no parent should feel alone when it comes to their child’s mental health.
 Here are some signs that your child should talk to a therapist: